Eagle, Lincolnshire: History

+In 1921 the parish had a population of 371.
+On 1 April 1931 the parish was abolished to form "Eagle and Swinethorpe".

 Geography

 The village main road is High Street, running approximately north-east to south-west.
 To the north of High Street the road to Scarle branches off towards the west; in the centre of the village Thorpe Road branches off towards the south-east.
 Church Lane on the west side of the village is a horseshoe loop joining High Street at both ends.
 Older maps show Green Lane, now a footpath, approximately parallel to High Street on its east.

 There are three small housing estates: Falcon Close off Thorpe Lane, built in the 1960s; Hilltop Close off Scarle Lane, built in the 1970s; and Kestrel Rise off the southern High Street, built in the 1980s.

 The areas and hamlets adjacent to the village are Eagle Moor, north-east; Eagle Hall, south-west; and Eagle Barnsdale, south-east.
 The nearest villages are Swinderby, south; North Scarle, west; and Thorpe on the Hill, east.

 Eagle is excellently situated for access to the A1 going north and south via the A57 and A46 respectively.
 It is also only 15 minutes from Newark Northgate station with East Coast Line connections to Edinburgh, Leeds and London (90 mins travel time).
 Consequently, villages on the SW side of Lincoln are attracting commuters able to afford properties that would be out of reach in the SE.
 Eagle is home to a number of businesses including catering, software, secondhand/antiquarian books, game shooting, solar panels and horse management.